undera/pylgbst/README.md

 - `pip install bluepy` - [bluepy](https://github.com/IanHarvey/bluepy) lib, supports Linux, including Raspbian, which allows connection to the hub from the Raspberry PI
 - `pip install bleak` - [bleak](https://github.com/hbldh/bleak) lib, supports Linux/Windows/MacOS

-Running on Windows requires [Bluegiga BLED112 Bluetooth Smart Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle) hardware piece, because no other hardware currently works on Windows with Python+BLE.
+Windows users may first turn to the Bleak backend, which should support any internal or external Bluetooth adapter recognized by the OS.
+The Windows version of pygatt will only work with a [Bluegiga BLED112 Bluetooth Smart Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle).

 _Please let author know if you have discovered any compatibility/preprequisite details, so we will update this section to help future users_